-With sundress weather here, have you been noticing the veins in your legs more than usual?
-Are your legs tired, achy or swollen after a long day at the desk?
-Do you worry about conditions like varicose veins?
+Do you sometimes find yourself concerned about the veins in your legs, ankles or feet?
+Are your legs tired, achy or swollen after a long day at the desk or standing on your feet?

 Many share in this experience and in wishing for it to be otherwise.